Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Conclusion

 \section{Conclusion}

-In this paper, we propose a new image captioning engine, DCE , which utilizes off-the-shelf visual specialists to enhance the quality and detail of image captions.
-Unlike existing methods that primarily rely on LMM models or human annotation, DCE leverages visual specialists to simulate human perceptual abilities, while using LLMs to emulate cognitive processes.
-This dual approach enables DCE to generate captions that are both visually detailed and contextually aware.
-Through extensive experiments, we demonstrate that incorporating these visual specialists leads to improved model performance across various visual understanding and reasoning tasks, particularly those that depend on accurate attribute and relationship recognition.
-Our approach highlights the potential of leveraging specialized visual features for enhancing multimodal representations and provides a flexible framework for future integration of additional visual expertise.
-We will release the DCE source code and pipeline to facilitate further research, enabling the community to easily integrate other visual specialists and extend the capabilities of multimodal models.
+In this paper, we introduce EDC, a novel image captioning engine that leverages off-the-shelf visual specialists to enhance caption quality and detail.
+Unlike existing methods that rely solely on LMMs or human annotations, EDC integrates visual specialists to simulate human perception and LLMs to emulate cognitive reasoning.
+This dual approach enables the generation of captions that are both visually rich and contextually precise.
+Extensive experiments show that incorporating visual specialists significantly improves model performance across various visual understanding and reasoning tasks, especially those requiring precise attribute and relationship recognition.
+Our work underscores the potential of specialized visual features in strengthening multimodal representations and offers a flexible framework for integrating additional visual expertise.
+We will release the EDC source code to support further research, allowing the community to seamlessly integrate additional visual specialists and enhance EDC’s captioning capabilities.

 {

 }